Skip to main content

 Last updated: May 6, 2026 Bottom line: In New Mexico, most seniors should start at YES.NM.GOV, the state’s main portal for applying for and managing Medicaid, the Medicare Savings Program, the Supplemental Nutrition Assistance Program (SNAP), the Low Income Home Energy Assistance Program (LIHEAP), and some cash assistance.
 But the portal is not the whole … Read more

-Montana Benefits Portals for Seniors: How to Use Apply.mt.gov and Other Official Help
+Montana Benefits Portals for Seniors: Apply.mt.gov and Official Help in 2026

-Last updated: 7 April 2026 Bottom Line: Montana does not use one single online account for every senior benefit.
-For most food and health-coverage tasks, the main official public-assistance portal is apply.mt.gov, but many older adults in Montana still need separate official paths for LIHEAP and Weatherization, Big Sky Rx, and Big Sky Waiver and … Read more
+Last updated: 27 May 2026 Bottom Line: Montana does not use one online account for every senior benefit.
+For many SNAP, Medicaid, Medicare Savings Program, TANF, renewal, notice, and case-update tasks, start with apply.mt.gov.
+But older adults may still need separate official paths for LIHEAP, Weatherization, Big Sky Rx, Big Sky Waiver, SHIP, local aging … Read more

-Minnesota Benefits Portals for Seniors: What to Use and When
+Minnesota Benefits Portals for Seniors: What to Use in 2026

 Michigan Benefits Portals for Seniors: How to Use MI Bridges